-Unfortunately, the country’s economy still struggles and this still has a direct impact on the institutions and orphanages.
-The move towards EU accession in preparation for the Euro alongside austerity measures in more recent years saw huge price rises making everyday items taken for granted in the west far outside the average Romanians price range.
+The country’s economy still struggles and this still has a direct impact on the institutions and orphanages.
+The move towards EU accession in preparation for the Euro alongside austerity measures in more recent years has seen huge price rises making everyday items taken for granted in the west far outside the average Romanians price range.
 This has had a direct impact on charitable organisations such as School For Life Romania in continuing the valuable work it does.

-These children were housed in large orphanages with approximately one carer to 20-30 children.
+Children were housed in large orphanages with approximately one carer to 20-30 children.
 Many children failed to thrive in these conditions due to lack of parental nurturing, adequate nutrition and stimulation.
-As a result, many developed severe developmental deficits and delays, which inhibited healthy development and ability to communicate, socialise and survive outside of institution life in the wider community.
+As a result, many developed severe developmental deficits and delays inhibiting healthy development and their ability to communicate, socialise and survive outside of institution life in the wider community.

-The ones showing the most severe problems were transferred to neuropsychiatric hospitals for children, such as the infamous institution in Siret.
-In 1984 at its height, this institution housed approx 1310 children.
+Those showing the most severe problems were transferred to neuropsychiatric hospitals for children, such as the infamous institution in Siret.
+In 1984 at its height, this institution housed approx. 1310 children.
 Many are now permanently damaged by their traumatic childhood experiences and will always need a supportive and caring living environment.

 These now young adults are living in an adult psychiatric institution and supported housing in the town of Siret.
-They were moved there from the original neuropsychiatric hospital for children housing approx. 510 in 2003.
-Many of the young adults at that time were returned to institutions in their home counties across the country or became homeless.
+In 2003 they were moved here from the original neuropsychiatric hospital for children that house over five hundred at the time.
+Many of these young adults were returned to institutions in their home counties across the country or became homeless.

-They all show extreme courage and strength through their will to participate, communicate, socialise and explore new experiences when given the opportunity with another person.
+They all show courage and strength through their will to participate, communicate, socialise and explore new experiences when given the opportunity with another.

 Many of these children if they had grown up in family homes would have had a normal healthy development and life experiences enjoyed by most.